YuukiX/browserBlog/items/item2.md

 </p>

 <h3>Prototyping</h3>
 <p>Together, we came up with the blueprint of the design.
 The cardboard box would be scored slightly to provide guidelines to let users know what needs to be cut or folded and where the incisions need to be made.
 The entire stand can be built from just two separate pieces.
-The small tabs and holes to keep the box together so that no additional materials are needed to construct the laptop stand.
+The small tabs and holes to keep the box together so that no additional materials are needed to construct the laptop stand.</p>

 <img src="img/LaptopStandBlueprint.png" alt="blueprint of prototype" style="width:90%">

-Using SketchUp, Elise created a digital 3D model of the laptop stand after it is folded.
+<p>Using SketchUp, Elise created a digital 3D model of the laptop stand after it is folded.
 She also created a mock up of what the blueprint could look like on a box.
 By having the template printed onto the box (either inside or outside the box) we not only repurpose materials but also make it easily accessible for anyone to build it.</p>

 <img src="img/blueprint on box.png" alt="blueprint on cardboard box" style="width:90%">